leobauza/browncoat/README.md

 ### js (coffeescript)
 Found in the assets/js/ directory.
 Documentation coming soon.
 For now: It uses require.js and there is a build file for use with r.js in the assets/build/ directory.
 The assets/vendor/ directory contains some plugins.
 And the assets/boilerplates/ directory has some boilerplates for jQuery plugins.

-> Note: All js is written in coffeescript and the coffeescript plugin for require.js takes care of compiling it.
+> note: All js is written in coffeescript and the coffeescript plugin for require.js takes care of compiling it.

 ### versioning